 Considering a child’s learning and behaviour

-You play an important role identifying if a student:
+You play an important role in identifying if a student:

 - is having difficulties in the classroom